 At a glance

-On front panel, besides the 2.4″ high contrast IPS display, there are 3 touch control buttons (up, down and select).
-On back of the Speed H6 charger are the input connectors, from right to left you have: AC In (100-240V), Micro USB firmware port, DC In (6.5-30V) and servo input (-+S).
+On the front panel, besides the 2.4″ high contrast IPS display, there are 3 touch control buttons (up, down and select).
+On the back of the Speed H6 charger are the input connectors, from right to left you have: AC In (100-240V), Micro USB firmware port, DC In (6.5-30V), and servo input (-+S).
 There is no external thermal sensor plug, in case you are looking for one.

 All outputs are on the left side, right above the vent holes.
-You have XT 60, 1-6S balance battery plug and USB socket.
-Unfortunately, the USB port is only 5V/2.1A rated and cannot be used as fast charger.
-On opposite side, there is a 4 cm cooling fan, which works only if need it.
+You have XT 60, 1-6S balance battery plug, and USB socket.
+Unfortunately, the USB port is only 5V/2.1A rated and cannot be used as a fast charger.
+On the opposite side, there is a 4 cm cooling fan, which works only if need it.

 Similar to the D6 Duo Pro charger, the Speed H6 also has a nice color display.
 The main screen provides lots of useful info.
-While on bottom ribbon you can see the voltage of each individual cell, the upper one shows battery type, charging level and elapsed task time.
-In the middle there are two radial indicators (left one for current, right one for power and total voltage).
+While on the bottom ribbon you can see the voltage of each individual cell, the upper one shows battery type, charging level, and elapsed task time.
+In the middle, there are two radial indicators (left one for current, the right one for power, and total voltage).

 Using the arrow keys you can navigate between menu items and change values.
 Through the “circle” select button you can acknowledge the changes you are making.
-By default, there is a load annoying beep on each touch – luckily under the charger settings menu you can adjust volume or disable it completely.
+By default, there is a loud annoying beep on each touch – luckily under the charger settings menu, you can adjust the volume or disable it completely.